top of page

 Why does my family member need advocacy?

-New Zealanders with Intellectual Disabilities experience some of our countries worst health and wellbeing outcomes.
+New Zealanders with intellectual disabilities experience some of our countries worst health and wellbeing outcomes.
 They may be at greater risk of physical, emotional, and financial abuse and mistreatment.
 Whilst our country has great disability support services and resources available, assistance is often required to navigate through them and to ensure that all entitlements are being received and that all treatment is fair.
 Advocates work to make sure the people we support have all of their human rights protected and recognised, as well as have the best possible outcomes for a happy and fulfilling life.

 3